LAND FOR LIFE

 Fences and roads are increasing the fragmentation of habitats in southern Kenya and northern Tanzania.
 The destruction and loss of grasslands, forests and freshwater habitats has brought new problems.
 For one thing, with less land to share, there’s more contact and conflict between people and wild animals – which often doesn’t end well.
 When wildlife threatens your livelihood, conservation becomes less of a priority.

 Poverty is common in this region.
-Climate change, and now most recently Covid-19, is making lives and livelihoods even more precarious.
-Communities who had put so much effort into sustainable ecotourism projects have seen them all but collapse in 2020.
+Climate change, and more recently, Covid-19, has made lives and livelihoods even more precarious.
+Communities who had put so much effort into sustainable ecotourism projects saw them all but collapse in 2020.
 Many people face food shortages.
 In the struggle to earn a living some have been resorting to unsustainable activities, such as wildlife poaching or cutting down trees for fuelwood.

 The Maasai need urgent assistance, as does the wildlife in their care.
 That’s where our Land for Life project comes in.